neyaznafiz/system_data/README.md

 Open your terminal with the correct path of your project and run `cargo run` command to get the output.

+NOTE: Mac and Linux version will be available soon.

 ### Best Regards.